snuup/flatmap/README.md

 - iterate all relations
 - getnodes (wayid)

+the methods getnode/way/relation are log(n)<br/>
+the iterators locate the first item in log(n) and are then linear to the number of iterated elements<br/>
+getnodes (wayid) accesses the way in log(n), iterating the nodes is linear to the number of nodes<br/>

 ### Compactness
 supports efficiency, because smaller data often leads to faster data access.
 Begin compact makes flatmap a usful format for the transfer of osm datasets, making it an alternative to the prevailing pbf file format.
 [See also](https://github.com/snuup/flatmap/wiki/Compactness)